holepunchto/bare-ffmpeg/README.md

 ##### `Stream.decoder()`

-Creates and opens a decoder for this stream.
+Creates a decoder for this stream.

 **Returns**: `CodecContext` instance

 ##### `Stream.encoder()`

-Creates and opens an encoder for this stream.
+Creates an encoder for this stream.

 **Returns**: `CodecContext` instance